-A cozy, eclectic home in Rancho Santa Fe
+A young couple crafts a cozy, eclectic home in Rancho Santa Fe

 A Southern Welcome

 The fact that this house is steeped in Southern roots is evident from the moment you step through its grand double doors.
 Clayton and Boo Randle met in New York City, and settled in San Diego two and a half years ago.
 But both hail from the South.
 Stems of cotton, draped over a vintage mirror and console table, reflect Boo’s childhood in Alabama.
 The butterfly artwork is from Jacksonville, Florida, where Clay grew up.
 And their dog, NOLA, is named after the city of New Orleans, where they were married.
 The couple also shares their home with their three-month-old twins and Boo’s 14-year-old cat.